 This scholarship was established in memory of Sam Hastings and funded by family and friends.
+The scholarship is awarded to a student at Florida College.

-WALTER AND VIVIAN HASTINGS ENDOWED FUND
+WALTER AND VIVIAN HASTINGS ENDOWED SCHOLARSHIP

-The scholarship was established by Lee and Annetta Hastings to honor his parents and their love for Florida College and to support students who are interested in prelaw or premed at Florida College.
+This scholarship was established by Lee and Annetta Hastings to honor his parents and their love for Florida College and to support students who are interested in prelaw or premed at Florida College.